This guideline documents operating procedures for the CourseStream lecture capture service at San Francisco State University, addressing the areas of:

 - Student privacy and FERPA

 Its purpose is to facilitate effective management of the overall system, efficient use of storage and other resources, and to document usage guidelines.
-This guideline applies to recordings created and stored in the CourseStream Content Library including content produced from classroom lecture capture and desktop recorder.
+This guideline applies to recordings created and stored in the CourseStream Recording Library including content produced from classroom recordings and the Desktop Recorder software.

 Definition of Terms

-- Classroom Recording : Recorded lectures within CourseStream-enabled classrooms.
-How to request a CourseStream enabled room.
+- Classroom Recording: Recorded lectures within CourseStream-enabled classrooms.

-- Desktop Recorder : Mediasite software that installs to personal computers or laptops from which instructors can record screencasts, webcam-based video, and/or audio for upload to the CourseStream environment.
+- Desktop Recorder: Mediasite software that installs on personal computers or laptops from which instructors can record screencasts, webcam-based video, and/or audio for upload to the CourseStream system.

-- CourseStream Recording Library : Repository of recordings available for review or viewing within the My Mediasite area.
+- CourseStream Recording Library: Repository of recordings available for review or viewing within the My Mediasite area in iLearn courses.

-- Recording Retention : The length of time CourseStream content will be held in the system before scheduled recording deletion takes place.
+- Recording Retention: The length of time CourseStream recordings will be held in the CourseStream Recording Library before scheduled recording deletion takes place.

-Instructor Archiving : The method by which an instructor can preserve past recordings onto their own storage device.
+- Instructor Archiving: The method by which an instructor can download and preserve past recordings onto their own storage device.